 The Board believes that the safety of students is of paramount importance to the Greater Southern Tier BOCES and the community it serves.
 Therefore, no BOCES teacher, administrator, officer, employee or agent shall use seclusion against a student.

-However, the Board authorizes the use of "timeout rooms" as a resource for the safety of students and staff in accordance with the Regulations of the Commissioner of Education.
-A "timeout room" is an area for a student to safely deescalate, regain control and prepare to meet expectations to return to his or her education program.
+However, the Board authorizes the use of "timeout" as a resource for the safety of students and staff in accordance with the Regulations of the Commissioner of Education.